FatimoYusuf/FatimoYusuf/README.md

 - 👋 Hi, I’m @FatimoYusuf
-- 👀 I’m interested in Data Science, Analysis, Blockchain and Web Dev
+- 👀 I’m interested in Data Analytics,Data Engineering, LLM, Blockchain and Web Dev
-- 🌱 I’m proficient in R, Python, Excel, SQL, Power BI, Tableau
+- 🌱 I’m proficient in R, Python, Excel, SQL, Power BI
 - 💞️ I’m looking forward to collaborate on a Data Science and analysis project
 - 📫 How to reach me .. through Gmail @fatimomowunmi270@gmail.com